 Investigating the causal impact of the feed ranking in an ecologically valid way is challenging.
-Despite efforts to open-source some of the key components of the platforms’ ranking algorithms~\cite{twitter_alg}, their ``black box'' nature, reinforced by the lack of data \cite{tromble2021have}, complicates attempts to evaluate their causal effects on individual users and society as a whole.
-While the ``logic'' behind the algorithm may be open source, the algorithms’ outputs inherently depend on closed machine learning models that score aspects of each post and determine what is visible in the feed and in what order.
-Another challenge is the increasingly limited access to posts that would be considered to be shown in users’ feeds, known as the user's \textit{inventory}.
+Despite efforts to open-source some of the key components of the platforms' ranking algorithms~\cite{twitter_alg}, their ``black box'' nature, reinforced by the lack of data \cite{tromble2021have}, complicates attempts to evaluate their causal effects on individual users and society as a whole.
+While the ``logic'' behind the algorithm may be open source, the algorithms' outputs inherently depend on closed machine learning models that score aspects of each post and determine what is visible in the feed and in what order.
+Another challenge is the increasingly limited access to the users' post \textit{inventory}, i.e., the posts that would be considered to be shown in the users' feeds.
 Incomplete access to the key components of the feed—algorithms, models, and inventory—inherently limits the validity of any investigation.

-This article aims to bridge this gap by offering a practical guide for conducting independent field experiments to investigate the impact of feed ranking in social media.
-The guidelines focus on facilitating the design of experiments that do not require the direct cooperation of the social media platform, enabling audits of feed algorithms and development of interventions that aim to improve the design of online social spaces.
-We describe how to implement experiments on the web interfaces of social media platforms using browser extensions, a feature available on all major browsers, by catching and customizing the network calls that populate the feed.
-We focus on specific interventions that this method supports, including feed re-ranking and content editing, and describe the relative advantages and disadvantages of each.
+This article aims to bridge this gap by offering a practical guide for conducting independent field experiments to investigate the impact of feed ranking in social media, building on our own experience in designing and deploying such interventions~\cite{piccardi2025reranking}.
+The guidelines focus on facilitating the design of experiments that do not require direct cooperation with the social media platform, enabling audits of feed algorithms and the development of interventions to improve the design of online social spaces.
+We describe how to implement experiments on the web interfaces of social media platforms using browser extensions, a feature available in all major browsers, by intercepting and customizing the network requests that populate the feed.
+We focus on specific interventions that this method supports, including feed reranking and content editing, and describe the relative advantages and disadvantages of each.
 We do not aim to exhaustively list all possible ways to implement a field experiment, but we do provide concrete building blocks for designing custom experiments.